Improving instrumental variable estimators with post-stratification: Alternative post-stratification strategies

-Either by dropping strata or reweighting them, the overall goal is to discount those strata with fewer compliers and focus attention on strata where, in principle, estimating the complier average impact is easier.
-This can incur bias: if the CACE is different across strata, our final estimand will not be the overall CACE, but rather a reweighted CACE tilted towards the CACE of those compliers that tend to be in strata predicted to have a higher prevalence of compliers.
-If CACE is homogenous, or if the proportion of compliers left out of the overall estimate is small, than this bias will be minimal.
+Either by dropping strata or reweighting them, the overall goal is to discount those strata with low proportions of compliers, as their associated estimates are very unstable, and focus attention on strata where, in principle, estimating the complier average impact is easier.
+This can incur bias: this process will shift our estimand away from the overall CACE, and towards a reweighted CACE tilted towards the average effect of those compliers in strata that tend to be kept or upweighted.
+If these compliers have, for example, higher impacts in general, our overall estimates will tend to be larger than the true overall CACE.
+That being said, if the CACE is homogenous across strata, or if the proportion of compliers left out of the overall estimate is small, than this bias will be minimal.
+Especially considering we are targeting dropping strata with few compliers, it seems reasonable that our biased CACE may not be too far off the true overall CACE target.
+In other words, the more homogenous the treatment effect is across all units (in the sample or population that is the target of inference), the smaller any generalizability bias.
+As such, a useful diagnostic would be to consider the possibility of treatment effect heterogeneity among the compliers.
+In general, this will consist of qualitative arguments, since the compliers are unobserved.
+That being said, it may be difficult to reason about treatment effect heterogeneity among the compliers when multiple categorical variables are combined to create relatively smaller strata.

+As an additional problem, we are dropping or down-weighting strata based on \emph{estimated} compliance rates.
+This can create difficulties; for example, under one-sided noncompliance, we only drop those strata with no compliers randomized to the treatment assignment arm, as that is where we estimate the compliance rate, but keep strata if there are no compliers on the control side.
+This asymmetry in our estimation approach again opens the door to bias.
+The practical implications of all of these biases are explored further in the simulation section.

 As a further advantage of these estimators, focusing attention on the complier-rich strata could partially control bias in contexts where the exclusion restriction is violated.
-In particular, in the strata with more compliers, the bias caused by violation of the exclusion restriction via treatment impact on the noncompliers would be attenuated, as there are fewer noncompliers in the ITT estimate.
+In particular, the bias caused by violation of the exclusion restriction via treatment impact on the noncompliers would generally be attenuated in the strata with a higher proportion of compliers, as there are fewer noncompliers represented in the ITT estimate.
 The bias is, in other words, isolated into the low-compliance strata, which are then discounted in the overall estimate.
+This is illustrated in the final additional simulation in the supplementary materials.
+We note, however, that such attenuation of bias is not guaranteed through post-stratification.
+For example, if noncompliers with the largest violation of the exclusion restriction, in the sense of having the largest effect of assignment of treatment on outcome, are precisely those noncompliers who end up in strata with compliers and therefore are not dropped, it's possible to see an increase in bias.